garrekstemo/Optics-Tutorials/ReadMe.md

 instructor let the students struggle with the problems on their own and not give answers right away.

+There are essentially two tracks: using a self-contained spectrometer (FTIR) and an open optics setup.
+If there are enough students, you can make two groups and put them on different tracks and then switch.

 Just as in sports or music, drills are used to reinforce fundamental skills.
 Think shooting basketball free throws or playing scales on the piano.
 In optics, the fundamental skill